Nazism and cinema: Propaganda

 Since the period of the Weimar Republic, there had also existed an extensive system of educational film hire services which was extended under the Nazi administration.
 In 1943, there were 37 regional services and 12,042 city services.
 In parallel, the Party Propaganda Department (Reichspropagandaleitung) ran its own network of educational film hire services which included 32 Gaue, 171 district, and 22,357 local services.
 All film hire services had extensive film collections as well as rental 16 mm film projectors available that made it possible to show films in any class or lecture room and at any group meeting of the Hitler Youth.

 One-sixth of the 1,097 feature films produced between 1933 and 1945 were overt propaganda films.
 The majority of these films were financed by the RMVP's film section.
 The number of political films produced declined as World War II continued as Goebbels sought to distract the populace from the war.

 The Nazis produced three feature-length propaganda films about the party's rise to power in 1933.
 These were S.A.-Mann Brand, Hitlerjunge Quex, and Hans Westmar.
 Goebbels praised The Rebel as what Nazi filmmakers should aspire to.
 Goebbels wanted film propaganda to be done using subtle methods, but Triumph of the Will, which was the opposite of this belief, was produced against Goebbels' wishes.

+When the Nazis came to power in 1933, they investigated the family background of Max Skladanowsky to determine if they were Polish Jews.
+Because Skladanowsky was of non-Jewish origins, he was elevated by the Nazis as a great German cinema innovator.
+On May 4 1933, an event at Berlin's Atrium cinema honoring Skladanowsky's contributions to German cinema was attended by Joseph Goebbels and in 1935 Adolf Hitler attended a private screening of a Skladanowsky film.
+Skladanowsky was fully supportive of the Nazis, adding "Heil Hitler!" to many of his letters and describing the Bioskop as a non-Jewish and therefore authentically German invention.
+Skladanowsky's support for the Nazi embrace of his work came during a time of poverty and may have been motivated by profit.
+The Nazis had some ambivalence about his work due to his Polish ancestry and because he had fabricated some of his chronology to exaggerate his influence and by the time of his death in 1939 the Nazis interest in his work had declined.

 Death Over Shanghai, which was released four weeks before the Nazi rise to power, was re-edited into a pro-Japanese film.
 Another pro-Japanese film, Port Arthur, was made in 1936.

 The United Kingdom's status in Nazi propaganda fluctuated.
 The Higher Command from 1935 depicted the British and Prussian allied military effort against Napoleon.
 The Traitor from 1936 depicted British agents as the enemies of German rearmament.
 The Rothschilds from 1940 had a negative depiction of Arthur Wellesley, 1st Duke of Wellington.
 The Nazis made the pro-Irish The Fox of Glenarvon and My Life for Ireland during World War II.